New EVs to look out for in 2026

 • Thanks to reduced battery costs and improved production techniques, this also includes a number of new ultra-affordable EVs, making the electric car market more accessible than ever.

-• 2026 is shaping up to be one of the best years yet for EV enthusiasts.
-These are the new and upcoming EVs to look out for in 2026, which reach new highs in performance and value.
+• 2026 is shaping up to be one of the best years yet for those on the market for a new electric car.
+These are the new and upcoming EVs to look out for in 2026, which achieve new highs when it comes to combining value, technology, and performance.

 New electric cars to look out for in 2026